martina-presnajderova-deel/martinapre.github.io/_posts/2018-07-20-Keras-Demo.md

 **What is it good for?**
 - Fast experimentation, *although TF now has [Eager execution](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/eager/python/examples) - interface where operations are executed immediately as they are called from Python*
 - When would you go deeper then?
 I.e. use TF rather than high-level Keras?
-  - flexibility: can tweak more
+  - Flexibility: can tweak more
-  - functionality
+  - Functionality
    - Threading&Queues
    - Debugger: provides visibility into the internal structure and states of running TF graphs
-  - control: operations on weights, gradients,..
+  - Control: operations on weights, gradients,..